 Another big part of my plan?
 Not just rest, but RECOVERY!
 It’s honestly just as important as your workout.
 Stretching, foam rolling, massage, baths, cryo therapy… It all makes such a difference in preventing injury.
 I learned a lot in my six months in physical therapy and I plan to put together a post before the end of the year with some of the different techniques!
 Stay tuned.

 And much unlike before, I’m going to listen to my body and not going to beat myself up if I miss a workout.
-I think that’s truly the key for me having a balanced workout schedule!
+I think that’s truly the key to me having a balanced workout schedule!

 As a little disclaimer… Please keep in mind this is just what I think is going to work out well for me, personally.
 I realize working out 5-6 times a week may sound like a lot to some, but that’s about half as much as I used to work out and much less intense.
 (I’m also single without kids so I’ve got more time on my hands than some might, too.)
 I truly enjoy working out and find that I’m my best self mentally when I’m in a regular workout routine.
-I think the fact that I work from home without any co-workers plays a huge part of this, too… Getting to a class is my time to get out of the house each day and carve out a little me-time from the workday!
+I think the fact that I work from home without any co-workers plays a huge part in this, too… Getting to a class is my time to get out of the house each day and carve out a little me-time from the workday!

 I’d love to hear any of your stories about recovering from injuries, finding a healthy balance, squashing some unhealthy habits, or finding the motivation to get back to the gym! <3